Discover more from hrbrmstr's Daily Drop

 That ACM Queue post discusses the entirety of the new C23 standard and highlights some new features and improvements in more depth than I did here.
 The one I'd like you to dig into is

 <stdckdint.h>.
 That's not some foreign language curse, but a header for checked integer arithmetic.
 That's right, if coders do the work, C/C++ programs are about to get a whole lot safer!
 There are some more “batteries included” saftey guardrails, too.
-While all of them combined are nowhere near Rust's level of safety
+While all of them combined are nowhere near Rust's level of safety3, it is a welcome improvement.

 It goes on to mention a new